EURINT 2026 special sessions

 awarded within the Students scientific sessions in European studies

-Chairs: Bogdan IBANESCU & Ciprian ALUPULUI (Alexandru Ioan Cuza University of Iasi, Romania) Since 2022, the EURINT international conference has included a special section dedicated solely to undergraduate and master's students, known as the "Young Researchers Session."
+Chairs: Bogdan Ibanescu & Ciprian Alupului (Alexandru Ioan Cuza University of Iasi, Romania) Since 2022, the EURINT international conference has included a special section dedicated solely to undergraduate and master's students, known as the "Young Researchers Session."
 This session showcases the award-winning works presented at the student conference.

-[-] SAGES special session | Multidisciplinary approaches to well-being.
-Analyses and impact
+[-] SAGES special session | SAGES: research insights and future directions

-Chairs: Ramona Tiganasu, Peter Nijkamp, Mihaela Clincu (Alexandru Ioan Cuza University of Iasi, Romania) This special session is dedicated to well-being and highlights the need for interdisciplinary perspectives to assess and integrate it in various policies.
+Chairs: Ramona Tiganasu, Bogdan Ibanescu, Mihaela Clincu (Alexandru Ioan Cuza University of Iasi, Romania) This special session is dedicated to well-being and highlights the need for interdisciplinary perspectives to assess and integrate it in various policies.
 Within the session we aim to explore diverse ways of shaping well-being by examining its determinants, spatial inequalities, natural capital, and socio-economic dynamics.
 This session is organised in the framework of the research project: SAGES: Spatial Analysis of Growth, Environment and Sustainable Well-being – code CF 20/27.07.2023, contract no. MCID – DGGCPNRR 760275/26.03.2024, financed through the National Recovery and Resilience Plan Call no. PNRR-III-C9-2023 – I8_runda 2 Read more.

-[-] CITY-Focus special session | Urban challenges
+[-] CITY-Focus special session | Shaping Smarter

-Chairs: Alexandru Bănică, Cristian Încălțărau, Karima Kourtit, Gabriela-Carmen Pascariu (Alexandru Ioan Cuza University of Iasi, Romania) The special session focuses on the current changes in cities and metropolitan areas in the European Union in the context of multiple challenges related to climate change, military conflicts and economic crises.
+Chairs: Alexandru Bănică, Cristian Încălțărau, Gabriela-Carmen Pascariu (Alexandru Ioan Cuza University of Iasi, Romania) The special session focuses on the current changes in cities and metropolitan areas in the European Union in the context of multiple challenges related to climate change, military conflicts and economic crises.
 This session is organised in the framework of the research project: City-Focus - City: Future Organisation of Changes in Urbanisation and Sustainability, project code CF 23/27.07.2023, financed through National Recovery and Resilience Plan for Romania within project call – PNRR-III-C9-2023-I8 PNRR/2023/Component 9/Investment 8.
 [Financed by the European Union – NextGenerationEU] Read more.

-EURINT 2025 special sessions
+EURINT 2026 special sessions

 [-] The Future of EU Budgeting: Balancing Growth,